meza/trance-stack/README.md

 > We use [adr-tools](https://github.com/meza/adr-tools) to manage our ADRs.
 It is installed as part of the stack, so you
 > should be able to use it right away.

-## Getting Started

-In order to fully use this stack, you will need to have a few things set up first.

-The stack is designed in a way that makes it relatively simple to remove the parts you don't need.
-You will be able to find removal instructions at every step so don't worry if you're not a fan of a particular service.

 ### Environment

-If you went through the init script of the stack, you should have a `.env` file in the root of your project.
-If for some reason you don't, you can copy the `.env.example` file and rename it to `.env`.
+Check the project root directory for a `.env` file.
+If it's not there, copy the `.env.example` file to `.env`

 ```bash
 cp .env.example .env
 ```

-This file contains all the variables you will need to set for the entire stack to function as is.
+This file contains all the variables you will need to set for the project to function as is.

 The `APP_DOMAIN` should generally stay the same.
 It's the domain that your application will be served from.
 This variable will also be set by the deployment scripts, so you don't need to worry about it.
+During local development it will be set to `http://localhost:3000`.

 The `NODE_ENV` variable is used to determine which environment you're running the application in.
 It seems like ARC has a hard time figuring it out on its own, so we've set it up to be set manually.
 If all goes well, it won't be needed for long.